 Bear markets are characterized by a 20% or more decline in stock prices.
 There are different factors that can trigger a bear market, but generally, they’re typically preceded by economic uncertainty or a slowdown in economic activity.
 For example, the most recent sustained bear market lasted from 2007 to 2009 as the U.S. economy experienced a financial crisis and subsequent recession.

 During a bear market environment, bonds are typically viewed as safe investments.
-That’s because when stock prices fall, bond prices tend to rise.
-When a bear market goes hand in hand with a recession, it’s typical to see bond prices increasing and yields falling just before the recession reaches its deepest point.
-Bond prices also move with interest rates, so if rates fall as they often do in a recession, then bond prices rise.
+That is because when stock prices fall, bond prices tend to rise.
+When a bear market coincides with a recession, it’s typical to see bond prices increase and yields fall just before the recession reaches its peak.
+Bond prices also move with interest rates, so if rates fall – as they often do in a recession – then bond prices rise.

 While bonds and bond funds are not 100% risk-free investments, they can generally offer more stability to investors during periods of market volatility.
 Shifting more of a portfolio’s allocation to bonds and cash investments may offer a sense of security for investors who are heavily invested in stocks when a period of extended volatility sets in.
-That can be a key component of trying to protect your 401(k) from a stock market crash.
+This can be crucial when trying to protect your 401(k) from a stock market crash.

-Whether it makes sense to move assets in your 401(k) away from mutual funds, target-date funds or exchange-traded funds (ETFs) and toward bonds can depend on several factors.
-Specifically, those include:
+There are times when it may make sense to move assets in your 401(k) away from mutual funds, target-date funds or exchange-traded funds (ETFs) and toward bonds.
+This can depend on several factors.

 - Risk tolerance